Map Root Inport Signal Data

 You can use the

 custom object to map signals to root-level input ports and

-to create a custom mapping mode.
+to create a custom map mode.
 For more

 information, see Create and Use Custom Map Modes.

 Map the imported signal data.
 For example, you can map the signal data by block path or signal name.

 Simulate the model using the mapped data.
 After associating a scenario with the model, you can generate scripts for simulation with scenarios to perform batch simulations.

 Optionally, save the current Root Inport Mapper scenario for future reference or to share with other people.

 To extend the Root Inport Mapper tool map modes, you can create a custom mapping file function to map data to root-level inports.

 After you import signal or bus data, you can view and inspect signal data using tools such as: